Simon Fraser (Queensland politician)

-Simon Fraser (1824 – 8 January 1889) was an auctioneer and a member of the Queensland Legislative Assembly.
+Simon Fraser (1824 – 8 January 1889) was an Australian auctioneer and member of the Queensland Legislative Assembly.

 Early years

 Fraser was born in Inverness, Scotland, to parents Alexander Fraser and his wife Janet.
 Educated at Inverness, he ran an ironmongery business in Liverpool before leaving for Queensland in 1862.
 With John Buckland, he founded the partnership of Fraser & Buckland, auctioneers with the business later becoming Fraser & Son.
 Based in Queen Street, Brisbane, Fraser & Son were land and commission agents as well as stock, station and produce brokers.

 Political career

 Fraser was a member of the Legislative Assembly of Queensland, during which time he represented three seats: Town Of Brisbane from 1868 to 1870, Bundamba from 1873 to 1878, and Brisbane South from 1880 to 1888.
-From 1884 until 1888 he was Chairman of Committees and carried out the role with "the strictest impartiality and conscientiousness in the discharge of his duties".
+From 1884 to 1888, he was Chairman of Committees and carried out the role with "the strictest impartiality and conscientiousness in the discharge of his duties".

 Always sitting and voting with the liberal members of the house and although a dull speaker, he was greatly respected by the other members.
 Fraser was a member of the Board of Education in 1874, and supported free, secular, compulsory education to primary level.
 He also held the view however that the government should not subsidise secondary or advanced education since this would not promote self-reliance and independence.